Immersive Events and Experiences That Drive Behaviour Change

 “A high-energy, thought-provoking way to explore bias, crisis management, and the power of narrative in business.”

-“An 80s punk gig as a masterclass in reputation management and ethical leadership?
+“An 80s punk gig as a masterclass in leadership and reputation management?
 Pure genius.”

 The Psychology of an Immersive Auction

-- Face impossible dilemmas - How far will you go to win?
-What does "winning" even mean?
+• Face real dilemmas: How far will you go to win?
+What does “winning” truly mean?

-As the game unfolds, alliances will shatter, motives will be tested, and the final bid may cost more than you ever expected.
+As the game continues, alliances will break, motives will shift, and the final bid may cost more than expected.

 Will you play the game — or will the game play you?